-ABUJA, Nigeria â€“ More than 1,000protested the long absence of their ill president on Tuesday, challenging the troubled democracy even after hearing his voice for the first time in nearly two months.
+ABUJA, Nigeria â€“ More than 1,000 Nigerians protested the long absence of their ill president on Tuesday, challenging the troubled democracy even after hearing his voice for the first time in nearly two months.

-Saudi Arabia.
-He has long been troubled by a kidney ailment, and doctors have said he is now suffering from acute pericarditis, an inflammation of the sac surrounding the heart.left on Nov.
-23 to seek medical treatment in
+President Umaru Yar’Adua left Nigeria on Nov.
+23 to seek medical treatment in Saudi Arabia.
+He has long been troubled by a kidney ailment, and doctors have said he is now suffering from acute pericarditis, an inflammation of the sac surrounding the heart.

-In awith the BBC early Tuesday, Yar’Adua said his health was improving.
+In a telephone interview with the BBC early Tuesday, Yar’Adua said his health was improving.

 “I hope that very soon there will be tremendous progress that will allow me to get back home,” Yar’Adua said, pausing occasionally to cough.
 “I wish to thank all Nigerians for their prayers for my good health and their prayers for the nation.”

 He added: “As soon as my doctors discharge me, I will return to Nigeria to assume my duties.”

 While Nigerian law allows for a smooth transition of power from Yar’Adua to Vice President Goodluck Jonathan, the 58-year-old president left without following any of those procedures.